How to Give Feedback to an Employee

 Feedback Needs to Be Clear and Detailed

-When you can provide them with a full and clear understanding of the issues, you provide them with actions they can take to improve.
+When you can give them a full and clear understanding of the issues, you can give them actions they can take to improve.

 Don’t Wait Until Review Time to Give Feedback to an Employee